 - Under O. Reg.
-530/22 - The Mayor is required to provide a proposed budget to Council, the Clerk and the public by February 1 of each year - If the Mayor does not propose a budget to Council by February 1, Council is responsible for preparing and adopting a budget - Within 30 days of the Mayor proposing a budget, Council may pass resolutions amending the proposed budget - Council may pass a resolution to shorten this 30 day period - If Council does not pass resolutions amending the budget within the 30 days (or shorter period) if applicable, then the budget proposed by the Mayor is deemed adopted - The Mayor may veto any amendments approved by Council - Council can override the veto on a 2/3 vote
+530/22 - Within 30 days of the Mayor proposing a budget, Council may pass resolutions amending the proposed budget - Council may pass a resolution to shorten this 30 day period - If Council does not pass resolutions amending the budget within the 30 days (or shorter period) if applicable, then the budget proposed by the Mayor is deemed adopted - The Mayor may veto any amendments approved by Council - Council can override the veto on a 2/3 vote